kurtosis-tech/kurtosis/README.md

 EOF
 ```

-Running the script gives us an enclave with three services:
+Running the following will give us an enclave with three services:

 ```bash
 kurtosis run script.star '{"replica_count": 3}'